 Testing

 After compiling our list, we set out to use as many of these weight benches as possible using them for everything from bench presses (of course) to skull crushers, step-ups, and incline benching (for the adjustable ones).
-We also tested its weight capacity by placing heavy weights on top and put them through rigorous, albeit unnecessary tests such as dragging an AmazonBasics bench with a truck (it came out unscathed).
+We also tested their weight capacity by placing heavy weights on top and put them through rigorous, albeit unnecessary tests such as dragging an AmazonBasics bench with a truck (it came out unscathed).

 Best Weight Bench Video Review